-Our teachers are Certified by the National Iyengar Yoga
+Our teachers are Certified by the National Iyengar Yoga Association

 Teachers in this method are certified through an internationally standardized body, and overseen by the Iyengar Yoga National Association of the United States.
-Becoming certified is a process that takes a minimum of 5 years, usually in addition to several years of practice as a student.
-Teachers must pass two separate, rigorous assessments where they demonstrate their competence and knowledge of the poses, teaching skills and philosophy during a two day long test.
+Becoming certified is a process that takes a minimum of 3 years, usually in addition to 5 years of practice as a student.
+Teachers must pass a rigorous assessment where they demonstrate their competence and knowledge of the poses, teaching skills and philosophy during a two day long test.
 To remain certified they must continue their studies and may advance to one of the higher levels by taking additional assessments

 There are 5 levels of Certification, each with from 2 to 3 sub levels.
 Teachers must study a minimum number of years and then apply and pass the two day exam to pass each level.

-For more complete information about the Certification process you can go to: http://www.iynaus.org/teach/
+For more complete information about the Certification process you can go to: https://iynaus.org/iyengar-yoga-certification/